kialo/stubalyzer/README.rst

       0 fail(s) were ignored.

-In case of a comparison with some mismatches in the types found, stubalyzer will print a list of all inconsistencies with a result message, alongside with an ignore message similar to the following:
+If some mismatches in the types found, stubalyzer will print a list of all inconsistencies with a result message, alongside with an ignore message similar to the following:

 .. code-block:: shell-session